mmatrosov/TextGenerator/README.md

 	eaking country in bohemia not far from carlsbad remarkable as being the scene of the struggle how cruelly i have misjudged him when

 For more information run the executable with no arguments and see the help.
+You can find some input text files in the `data` directory.